Xilinx/Vitis-AI/master/docs/_sources/README.rst.txt

 * AI Compiler - Compiles the quantized model to a high-efficient instruction set and data flow.
 * AI Profiler - Perform an in-depth analysis of the efficiency and utilization of AI inference implementation.
 * AI Library - Offers high-level yet optimized C++ APIs for AI applications from edge to cloud.
-* DPU - Efficient and scalable IP cores can be customized to meet the needs for many different applications
+* DPU - Efficient and scalable IP cores can be customized to meet the needs for many different applications.

 For more details on the different DPUs available, refer to `DPU Naming <docs/learn/dpu_naming.md>`_.